Int'l community rushes medical supplies to India to help arrest record surge in COVID-19 cases | Health

 US President Joe Biden and Vice President Kamala Harris have assured India and its people of providing all assistance, including urgently sending necessary medical life-saving supplies and equipment, to help the country combat the deadly coronavirus crisis.

-“Just as India sent assistance to the US as our hospitals were strained early in the pandemic, we are determined to help India in its time of need,” Biden said in a tweet.
+''Just as India sent assistance to the US as our hospitals were strained early in the pandemic, we are determined to help India in its time of need,” Biden tweeted.

 ''The US is working closely with the Indian government to rapidly deploy additional support and supplies during an alarming COVID-19 outbreak.
 As we provide assistance, we pray for the people of India —including its courageous healthcare workers,” Harris tweeted.